dvidelabs/poly.shell/README.md

 # Poly.shell
-## - distributed shell job control with role based configuration
+## - distributed shell job control with role based configuration for Node.js

 Poly.shell is primarily intended to administer server clusters, but it can also be used to schedule other kinds of distributed computation, or